-Default value Outlook

-Specifies a custom name for the default email client, as displayed when using the Description the text "Default E-Mail Client" will display in the dialog for this option.

-Email Workbook feature.
+Default value Outlook Description Specifies a custom name for the default email client, as displayed when using the Email Workbook feature.
 If desired, you can change this name to a different email client used by your organization, or you can clear out the setting and leave it blank.
-If blank, then
+If blank, then the text "Default E-Mail Client" will display in the dialog for this option.